Lew Chatterley: Coaching career

 After leaving Torquay he played for North Devon non-league side Barnstaple Town and opened a guest house.
 However, he was lured back into football, firstly as coach of Chicago Sting in the U.S., and then, in 1979, as McMenemy's right-hand-man back at Southampton.
 During his 6-year spell at The Dell, Saints enjoyed some of their finest moments including briefly topping the Football League tables in January 1982 (finishing the 1981-82 season in 7th place), and then finishing the 1983-84 season as runners-up to Liverpool.

 In 1985, he chose to accompany McMenemy to Sunderland, despite being in contention for the vacant manager's job at The Dell.
 McMenemy's sacking in April 1987 precipitated Chatterley's resignation from his position at Roker Park a few weeks later.

-He returned to the Southampton area in 1987 and was manager of The Clump Inn in Chilworth, and took a role as manager at Poole Town, before becoming Ian Branfoot's assistant at Reading in June 1988.
+He returned to the Southampton area in 1987 and was manager of The Clump Inn in Chilworth, and took a role as manager at Poole Town.

+Chatterley became Ian Branfoot's assistant at Reading in June 1988.
 In October 1989, he acted as caretaker manager following Branfoot's sacking, handing over the reins to Ian Porterfield in November.

 In January 1990, Chatterley returned to The Dell as a youth development officer, and, in July 1991, once again became a coach under Ian Branfoot who had recently been appointed Southampton's manager.

 In January 1994, following Branfoot's departure, he briefly acted as caretaker manager in tandem with Dave Merrington, taking charge of the team for one match, before Alan Ball's appointment.
 He was then promoted to the role of assistant manager, a post he retained until the appointment of Graeme Souness in July 1996.

 He then joined Newcastle United for a brief spell as a scout, before retraining as a teacher.

 From 1998 to 2016, Chatterley was full-time football coach at Winchester College.
 He enjoyed considerable success there, with the school reaching the semi-finals of the Independent Schools Cup for the first time.